Verify the Ultimate Beneficial Owners of your Business Customers

 - Holds the position of a senior managing official (or equivalent).

-Disclosure certificates are only to be used if the above does not complete the processes outlined in your AML program for identifying beneficial owners.
-Please refer to Chapter 30 of the AML/CTF Act for more information.
+Disclosure certificates are only to be used if the above does not complete the processes outlined in your AML/CTF program for identifying beneficial owners.
+Please refer to Chapter 30 of the AML/CTF Act for more information on using disclosure certificates.